natevw/fermata/README.md

         }
     })();

-As of Fermata v0.6[alpha], this plugin API may still need some improvement (=change) but the basic idea is that Fermata can delegate the interesting high-level decisions to logic customized for a particular REST server interface.
+As of Fermata v0.6[beta], this plugin API may still need some improvement (=change) but the basic idea is that Fermata can easily delegate the interesting high-level decisions to logic customized for a particular REST server interface.

 ## Release Notes ##